kennethchu-statcan/covid19/004-diagnostics/README.md

 Comparison between the CSSE and (patched) PHI data:
 ---------------------------------------------------
-Both sources report cumulative COVID-19 case and death count time series for Canada.
+Both sources report cumulative COVID-19 case and death count time series for the Canadian provinces and territories.
 A comparison in tabular form can be viewed here:

 https://github.com/kennethchu-statcan/covid19/blob/master/004-diagnostics/supplementary/diagnostics-compare-JHU-GoCInfobase-patched.csv